Quantcast

 With life expectancy on the rise, it’s becoming increasingly important to preserve cognitive ... read more »

-Buying Neuroscience Textbooks and Other Brain Reference Material
+Buying Neuroscience Books and Brain Resources

 • Be sure to do some comparative shopping before purchasing items such as brain models.
 If your objective is to study neural networks, for example, you’ll need to spring for a fairly pricey model.
-But, if you’ll be using the model just for demonstration, there are plenty of excellent replicas available for a fraction of the cost.
+But if you’ll be using the model just for demonstration, there are plenty of excellent replicas available for a fraction of the cost.

 Back to Top